 As noted, the changes in priorities since 2008 reflect, in part, exciting advances in rapid diagnostics and treatment options.
-Some changes also reflect a pragmatism about the current state of affairs—that there would be interest in developing methodologies for drawing inference from non-representative anti-TB drug resistance surveys, for example—and the limitations in resources for TB research [14][SB TAG report].
+Some changes also reflect a pragmatism about the current state of affairs—that there would be interest in developing methodologies for drawing inference from non-representative anti-TB drug resistance surveys, for example—and the limitations in resources for TB research [14].
 For the same reason, many of the 2008 priorities appear again as priorities six years later.
 Also influencing the implementation of research are the priorities of industry partners.
 Although this document highlights short, effective regimens as a top priority, no trial of shortened regimens containing one or more new drugs has been initiated.
 This is despite conditional approval of one drug (bedaquiline) in late 2012 and the other (delamanid) in 2013 based on their superiority in placebo-controlled trials.
 Continued advocacy around resources for research and accelerated testing of new interventions will be essential.
 To this end, the engagement of the new Global Drug Resistant TB Initiative and RESIST-TB, as well as activists, researchers, donors and policymakers will be essential to continued research advocacy.

 Limitations

 The systematic, transparent, and inclusive process that resulted in the present document represents a strength.
 The survey sought input from an extensive list of individuals that included clinical researchers, policy makers, clinicians and other service providers, activists, patients, and donors.
-The relatively low response rate, approximately 20%, and lack of information on the respondents limit the extent to which we can assert that results are generalizable.
+The relatively low response rate, approximately 20%, and lack of information on the participants limit the extent to which we can assert that results are generalizable.
 We note, however, that the priorities identified represent progressions from those identified in the previous documents, and therefore, seem credible.
 We also note that the results may reflect a bias toward very applied research, which was introduced in the previous research agendas on which the current exercise was based.

 Conclusion